Contract Packaging vs. Packaging In-House: How to Decide

 - No available in-house equipment or expertise for a particular job

-- Not economically feasible to invest in their own packing equipment
+- Not economically feasible to invest in your own packing equipment

 - Geographically separated facilities could serve the product better for national distribution